 4. Start Paying Off Your Student Loans as Soon as Possible

 After graduation, it is easy to get caught up in the whirlwind of applying to jobs but there is another harsh reality you’re going to have to face – student loans.
 Different types of loans have different terms, so make sure you find out how long you have after graduation before you have to start making payments.
 Even if you have a six-month grace period, you might want to start making payments immediately so you can whittle down your principal amount.
-There are plenty of online calculators out there to help you determine how much you can afford to pay and how to reduce your payoff estimation by making additional payments to principal.
+There are plenty of online calculators out there to help you determine how much you can afford to pay and how to reduce your payoff estimation by making additional payments to the principal.

 5. Look for Opportunities to Keep Learning